 Benefits of Using the SMAS Layer for Lip Enhancements Include

 - Long-term and permanent results that only change with age

 - Patients who are already receiving a facelift and have excess SMAS won’t have to waste the extra SMAS if they desire lip implants

 - SMAS can be smooth and specifically tailored for the patient's lips

 - Any patient who doesn't want or plan for a facelift shouldn't get SMAS lip enhancements

-- Patients with infections or various afflictions that may interfere with surgery should consult their doctors prior to considering this type of surgery
+- Patients with infections or various afflictions that may interfere with surgery should consult their doctors before considering this type of surgery

 Side effects of SMAS lip enhancements might include numbness, lumps, and swelling.

-A vermillion advancement of the lip is a surgical procedure, according to Caniglia Facial Plastic Surgery, which makes the volume of the upper and lower lip appear larger, but not by using lip fillers.
+A vermillion advancement of the lip is a surgical procedure, wich makes the volume of the upper and lower lip appear larger, but not by using lip fillers.
 During the surgery, the vermillion, also called the "white roll" of the lip line, is lifted by the plastic surgeon to create a better balance for the colorful portion of the lips.